pellsson/smb/README.md

 system (emulator, PowerPAK, EverDrive etc.) to allow the SMB Practice ROM battery-backed WRAM.
 Essentially, figure out how to make it so that you can save in Zelda (without savestates), power off the system, and load (without using save states).
 Then do the same for the SMB Practice ROM.

-**I'll describe more indepth about new features tomorrow.
-Right now I just want it released.**

 ## Feature list
 - Practice both **SMB** and **SMB Lost Levels**